DavidMChan/clair-a/README.md

 Official implementation of the paper: "CLAIR-A: Leveraging Large Language Models to Judge Audio Captions"

-Code for the paper will be released soon.

 ## Installation / Getting Started

 ### Setup